With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAlamance Regional Medical Center Armp Hospital is a mental health clinic in Burlington, North Carolina, located at 1236 Huffman Mill Road, Suite 1500, 27215.
-Alamance Regional Medical Center Armp Hospital offers outpatient treatment and hospital inpatient treatment.
-Alamance Regional Medical Center Armp Hospital provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to young adults, children / adolescents and adults.
-Some other services provided by Alamance Regional Medical Center Armp Hospital include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Alamance Regional Medical Center Armp Hospital offers hospital inpatient treatment and outpatient treatment.
+Alamance Regional Medical Center Armp Hospital provides dialectical behavior therapy, individual psychotherapy and trauma therapy to adults, children / adolescents and young adults.
+Some other services provided by Alamance Regional Medical Center Armp Hospital include court-ordered outpatient treatment, illness management and recovery and chronic disease/illness management.

 Learn MoreApogee Home Two is a mental health clinic in Mebane, NC, located at 7612 North Carolina Highway 49, 27302 zip code area.
 Apogee Home Two provides residential treatment.
 Apogee Home Two offers behavior modification and group therapy to young adults, adults and seniors 65 or older.
 Apogee Home Two also supports people with serious mental illness.
-Additional services offered at Apogee Home Two include assertive community treatment and supported housing.
+Additional services offered at Apogee Home Two include supported housing and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.